handshake-org/handshake-org.github.io/src/api-docs/source/includes/_node_rpc.md

-hskd RPC calls mimic Bitcoin Core's RPC.
+hsd RPC calls mimic Bitcoin Core's RPC.

 RPC Calls are accepted at:
 `POST /`

 *Notes:*

-*hsk-cli rpc and Javascript will either return an error OR the result.*
+*hsd-cli rpc and Javascript will either return an error OR the result.*

 *Javascript result will return the "result" part of the object, not the id or error*